datacommonsorg/docsite/data_model.md

 - Use the [Google Sheets add-on](/api/sheets/index.html#find-dcid) **Fill place dcids** feature.
 - Use the REST v2 [Resolve API](/api/rest/v2/resolve.html), either interactively (e.g. using curl or the browser address bar) or programmatically.

+To find the DCID for other entity types:

+1. Go to the Data [Commons Knowledge Graph browser](https://datacommons.org/browser/){: target="_blank"}.
+1. Next to the category of interest, click **More...**.
+1. In the resulting page, scroll down to the **In arcs** section to view DCIDs for the relevant entities.

+To find the DCID for

 To find the DCID for a statistical variable:

-1. Open the Statistical Variable Explorer.
+1. Open the [Statistical Variable Explorer](https://datacommons.org/tools/statvar){: target="_blank"}.
 1. Search for the variable of interest, and optionally filter by data source and dataset.
-1. Look under the heading for the DCID.
+1. In the right-hand window, look under the heading for the DCID.

 ![Stat Var Explorer]({{site.url}}/assets/images/dc/concept9.png){: width="900"}

 ## Property